 We are a leadership training school – where trainee headteachers can come and work in our school for short periods of time to find out what it feels like to work in an outstanding school.

 We converted to Academy Status in September 2011 so that we have more control over our curriculum and more independence to provide the very best education possible for our children.
-We belong to the family of schools in Salisbury Diocese.
+We belong to the family of schools in Salisbury Diocese and have formed a formal collaboration with four local primary schools, the Emmanuel Collaboration, to ensure the best possible provision for our children.